kyosek/RAG-based-job-search-assistant/README.md

 ## Use case examples

-Here are a few use case ideas how you can leverage this job search assistant but not limited to...
+Here are a few use case ideas how you can leverage this job search assistant but not limited to.
 Use your creativity to take advantage of this assistant.

 - Pick up $n$ jobs that are most relevant to you
 - Tailor your CV to the job you want to apply
 - Help you to write a statement of purpose
+- Once you found a job that you are interested in, you can see which required skills are matched to the job (see the example output below.)

+>Query:
+>
+>"Can you itemise both the requirements of Job ID: 3833524246 and skill sets of my CV and tell me which requirements and my skill sets matched and missing."
+>
+>Response:
+>
+>"Your CV indicates that you are a Google and IBM certified Data Scientist with 8+ years of experience in driving quantifiable business growth and revenue in the retail and e-commerce sectors.
+It also mentions proficiency in Python, Java, and analytical skills.
+However, your CV does not explicitly mention experience with frameworks like Spark, DASK, Tensorflow, or PyTorch, which are required for the job.

+Matched requirements:
+1. 8+ years of experience as a data scientist
+2. Fluent in Python
+3. Excellent analytical skills
+4. Superior communication and presentation skills
+5. Used to start-up environments
+6. Social competence and a team player
+7. High energy and ambitious

+Missing requirements:
+1. Experience with Java and bashing scripts
+2. Mastery in at least one framework for BigData and one framework for Deep Learning
+3. Agile mindset

+Source nodes used:
+- Job ID: 3833524246
+- CV: Doc ID: 5ebaa1a2-7d1d-49e7-87b4-939d35664b5e"

 ## Architecture Overview